"A City Divided": Baltimore mends two years after Freddie Gray's death

 Catherine Pugh, a former state senator was sworn in as mayor in December 2016.
 A business owner with an MBA, she's vowed to make education and uplifting youth, economic and workforce development key pillars of her administration.

-"I'm committed to tackling the problems facing our city today — unemployment, drug addiction, mental illness, hopelessness and homelessness," said Pugh, standing in front of a rebuilt CVS.
+"I'm committed to tackling the problems facing our city today — unemployment, drug addiction, mental illness, hopelessness and homelessness," said Pugh, standing in front of the rebuilt CVS that was torched during the unrest.
 "And because we are a resilient city we can overcome and work to resolve these issues and problems head on, together."

 The mayor was on hand this month as the city's Enoch Pratt Free Library unveiled its first Mobile Job Center last week.
 The vehicle, equipped with computer terminals, will travel to neighborhoods to help job seekers search and apply for employment.